scrapy/scrapy/docs/topics/logging.rst

 .. module:: scrapy.log
    :synopsis: Logging facility

-.. attribute:: log_level

-   The current log level being used

 .. attribute:: started

    A boolean which is ``True`` is logging has been started or ``False`` otherwise.